DocsAutomator

 11. Set up Document Creation in Google Sheets

 Finally, it's time to set up document creation from Google Sheets.
-Here you have two copy/paste options (please also not the video tooltips for each in the interface):
+Here you have three options (please also not the video tooltips for each in the interface):

 This is a simple sheets formula that will add a link in a column to every row in your primary sheet.
 Documents are generated by browser request and will open a new tab in your browser.